dharkness/civ4bullai/trunk/Info/Better BTS AI readme.txt

 - Added function so AI can calculate the air power of its rivals
 - Corrected AI valuation on interception abilities for UNITAI_COUNTER units so that it doesn't switch Infantry to SAM until rivals have air units
 - Adjusted Dagger and Crush strategy thresholds so if AI has started them it is more likely to keep them up
+- AI will not do Crush if also doing ALERT2
+- AI will now better defends its first few cities after invading a rivals continent
+- Reduced effect of having vassals on AI aggressiveness (victory strategies replace this)
+- AIs at war and looking for second front now adjusts it's power down for current enemies, and prefers weaker opponents

 War tactics AI
+- Tweaked AI_finalOddsThreshold to reduce suicide attacks in stack v stack combat, especially at sea
 - Reworked AI logic for when to raze cities it conquers
+- Rewrote logic in AI_attackCityMove so AI stacks behave more intelligently around enemy cities, will pillage if not strong enough to attack or choke from defensive terrain if outgunned
 - AI carriers will now move to support/air defend ground troops, support invasions
 - AI now values active wonders a little more in deciding cities to target
 - Fixed bug where AI would over value holy cities of religions other than its state religion
 - Upped threat cities feel when they are next to much more powerful rivals
 - The strategy FAST_MOVERS no longer limits the AI from forming main stacks of mixed fast and slow units, but it will still form small fast attack groups
 - Augmented the strategy LAND_BLITZ, a more restrictive case of FAST_MOVERS, so that main stacks will be made of multi-move units when possible in the modern era
+- Fixed bug blocking under many circumstances AI from using logic to attack without bombarding when bombarding will take a long time
+- Fixed bugs in AI calculations of how many turns they need to bombard defenses
+- AI will now pillage with healthy, fast, non-bombard units in stack first
+- AI will now pillage plot it is on before bombarding city (since need to bombard means there's a chance it won't take city)
+- AI_choke now works better for multiple units if head unit is no defensive bonus, won't accidentally attack enemy units
+- Added function for AI attack stacks to pillage around target city to buy time if not strong enough to attack.
+Favors pillaging defensive terrain
+- AI attack stacks load in transports if land path is too long
+- Added option to AI_anyAttack to block attacking cities
+- Attack city stacks will now considering taking transports if overland path is long
+- Tactical nukes retreat better from cities when threatened
+- AI now moves missles safely
+- Fixed issues causing AI to rebase missles into empty forts
+- AI attack stacks now do not head out for conquest unless they have some non-seige units which can capture cities
+- AI attack stacks will wait for unit upgrades before heading out for conquest (helps most when AI has just been surprise attacked)

+Unit AI
+- Greatly improved speed and turn efficiency for loading of large stacks onto many transports
+- AI pillage units now value healing in enemy territory more
+- AI should now promote a few more units to medics

 Naval AI
 - Assault transports no longer set off to join transport groups already mounting assaults
 - When assault transports head out for invasion, other transport groups which were going to join them will now pick a new mission
 - Improved handling for when multiple transports are moving to pickup a stack of stranded units, the closest set of transports will now get the task
+- Loaded transports with no escorts now try to join a local flotilla first
+- Loaded transports with no escorts will now wait if there are waiting escorts on the same plot (catches case where transport just got troops loaded last turn, takes off before escorts can react)

 Pirate AI
 - Reduced suicide of pirateers starting from inside their own borders